rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 The following is in the alpha version:

-**This release can be used alongside the existing version of RsyncOSX.**
+**The alpha version can be used alongside the existing version of RsyncOSX.**

 - reading existing user setting and configurations, either as JSON or PLIST files (set in user config)
 - estimation and executing single tasks works, all three types of tasks